Camino Sanabrés, Puebla de Sanabria to Lubián, Day Six, 27.84 Kilometers (17.3 Miles)

 The lane ahead led us southward again, and back towards the Río Castro.
 By the river, we passed this Fisherman's Refuge.

 Just when I thought the tractor tracks were going to peter out, the trackway takes a large bend back towards the right (north) and we could see the N-525 ahead once again.
-The trackway intersects with the highway, at about 8.08 kilometers, with clear Camino waymarking to the left.
-The stretch of highway this time is barely 1/2 kilometer, fortunately.
+The trackway intersects with the highway, after about 8.08 kilometers, with clear Camino waymarking to the left.
+The stretch of highway this time is not even 1/2 kilometer, fortunately.

-At about kilometer 8.5, just after passing a big blue Camino sign, you turn right and northward onto this road, on the Camino Sanabrés from Puebla de Sanabria to Lubián.
+After about 8.5 kilometers, just after passing a big blue Camino sign, you turn right and northward onto this road, on the Camino Sanabrés from Puebla de Sanabria to Lubián.

 The road soon loses the asphalt and becomes this lovely forest lane.
 I was filled with joy to be walking in the cool and fresh forest.
 My heart was also full of concern for Nadine as I hung back to watch her walk and observe her persistent limp.
 It looked to me like she was really struggling to keep up.
 This limp was just not going away, even after a full day and a half of rest.
 I felt sorry for her and uncertain about her future.

-At about 9.18 kilometers, you come to an intersection, where you are directed to turn left, and up ahead is a cemetery and church, shown below.
-The church marks the beginning of the town of Terroso
+After about 9.1 kilometers, you come to an intersection, where you are directed to turn left, and up ahead is a cemetery and church, shown below.
+The church marks the beginning of the town of Terroso.

 The rainy day made the gray slate roof of the church appear even grayer!